Omnia-97/Muslim_app_flutter/README.md

 ## Credits:

-This project is maintained by [Omnia-97](https://github.com/Omnia-97) and contributions from the open-source community.
+This project is maintained by [Omnia-97](https://github.com/Omnia-97) .

 ---